-The U.S. Centers for Disease address their fear of falling, reduce the risk of falling and take actions to improve or sustain their strength.
-Measure K funds allows the coalition to offer free "Stepping On" classes, a multi-week course that offers seniors strategies and exercises to reduce falls and increase self-confidence.
+The U.S. Centers for Disease address their fear of falling, Control and Prevention reduce the risk of falling and estimates that more than one take actions to improve or in four of all Americans over sustain their strength.
+Measure the age of 65 will fall each K funds allows the coalition year.
+The good news: the Fall to offer free "Stepping On" Prevention Coalition of San classes, a multi-week course Mateo County offers free that offers seniors strategies classes to help adults age and exercises to reduce falls 65 and older to learn how to and increase self-confidence.